ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 date: 2020-01-01
 ---

-I found a scratcher in Burgess Park
+I found a scratcher in Burgess Park:
-Black Lucky Horse: "Match three and win!"
+Black Lucky Horse — "Match three and win!"
 Eight Days Before, Dad gave us three:
-for me, a Christmas Tree.
+For me, a Christmas Tree with gifts
-with prizes hidden beneath its leaves.
+hidden beneath its leaves.

-Who buys these scratchers?
+Who buys a scratcher?
+I thought,
+turning the ticket over in my hands.
-The folks who get lottery tickets, I've been told,
+The folks who play the lotto, I've been told,
-Are dumb: "A tax on people who don't understand math,"
+are dumb: "A tax on people who don't understand math,"
-read a sticker on the door to my classroom
+read a sticker on the door to my classroom,
-Left behind by someone (an old teacher, perhaps).
+left behind by an old teacher, I presume.

-To be desperate, that's the precondition.
+What's the precondition
-For spending just a dollar.
+for spending just a dollar?
-To feel that's the only way, the only unlikely thing To break you out of the dept, the spiral of things.
-You cannot afford.
+To feel that breaking out of debt cannot be done without the chance?
 My father lost a house;
-Who else would play when the house always wins?
+who else would play
+when the house always wins?

 When I moved into my classroom in August,
 I peeled the sticker off the door
-It came apart as I tore it away, and cast it in the trash
+It came apart as I tore it away.
-Just as I cast away the scratcher I found in Burgess Park.
+I cast it in the trash just as I cast away
+the scratcher I found in Burgess Park.